 Open daily from 11am to 10pm, Menya Kenji has a capacity of up to 64 guests, offering indoor and outdoor seating intricately designed by a seasoned Japanese carpenter to exude an authentic Izakaya-style ambience.

-New Restaurant in Berawa
+New Restaurant in Berawa.

 Recently opened in the heart of Berawa, Sababa Bali welcomes diners to a cosy and laidback dining venue that boasts an earthy ambience, offering eastern Mediterranean and Middle Eastern soul food.
 The name Sababa is derived from the Arabic word ‘Tzababa’, meaning “great” or “wonderful”, embodying a cool and chill attitude that represents Levant countries, which perfectly fits with Bali’s vibe.

 Sababa brings inspiration from the cultural traditions of the Middle East, presenting diners with the freshness of the products, spices and colours.
-Featuring a menu selection of East Mediterranean-inspired shared plate cuisine.
+Features a menu selection of East Mediterranean-inspired shared plate cuisine.
 Several of their must-try menus include the Sababa Bread and Dips (signature hallah brioche with harissa, coriander zhoug and activated charcoal tahini sauce); Octo – Ganoush (grilled octopus with smoked black babaganoush, onion marmalade and parsley dukkah); Braised Lamb Shank (with dry fruits, cashew nut and tabouli salad); Levantine Grilled Meat (free-range chicken leg, Australian lamb, Australian beef striploin, organic local jasmine jewelled rice and baturiti mix salad); Hummus (edamame and flatbread); Crispy Okra (harissa, bell peppers ragout, bread and sesame oil); Falafel (cucumber tzatziki); and Choco hu’mousse (caramelised pistachio) for dessert.

 The venue also features a bar, offering oriental-inspired cocktails that mirror ingredients from the menu.
 Indulge in Sababa’s take on classic cocktails such as Old-Fashioned Date (dates infused with Bourbon, bitters and sugar) and Sababa Negroni (smoked and aged Gin, Campari and Vermouth) or try out house cocktails such as Medjool (whisky, dates, Crème de Cacao white, kretek and bitters).
 Wine connoisseurs can also enjoy their best selection of wine.